zverok/zverok.github.io/_posts/2016-01-10-dataframe.md

 * like 2-dimensional array (columns × rows), but...
 * ...columns are named,
-* ...and rows are "indexed": each row has corresponding label, which can be just sequental number (simplest and default case), or timestamp, or something else;
+* ...and rows are "indexed": each row has corresponding label, which can be just sequential number (simplest and default case), or timestamp, or something else;
 * each column has data of only one type inside it (different columns can have different data types);